-Before Convolutional Neural Networks, computer vision relied on hand-crafted features — SIFT, HOG, and edge detectors designed by human experts.
+Before CNNs, computer vision relied on hand-crafted features — SIFT, HOG, and edge detectors designed by human experts.
 These methods were brittle, domain-specific, and failed to generalize.

-CNNs changed everything by learning features directly from data.
-Instead of manually designing filters, CNNs learn them automatically through backpropagation, discovering hierarchical representations from edges to textures to object parts.
+CNNs changed the game by learning features directly from data.
+Instead of manually designing filters, the network learns them through backpropagation, building up hierarchical representations from edges to textures to object parts.

 The Intuition Behind Convolution

-Imagine sliding a small window (called a kernel or filter) across an image.
-At each position, you compute a weighted sum of pixel values.
-This operation detects specific patterns — vertical edges, horizontal edges, or color contrasts — depending on the kernel's weights.
+Slide a small window (a kernel or filter) across an image.
+At each position, compute a weighted sum of pixel values.
+Depending on the kernel weights, this picks up vertical edges, horizontal edges, color contrasts, and so on.

-The magic of CNNs is that these kernel weights are learned during training, not hand-designed.
+The key insight: these kernel weights are learned during training, not hand-designed.

 The Convolution Operation